scarlett-foundation/scarlett-core/Scarlett-Lightpaper.md

 ## 1. The End of the App: A New Paradigm for Intelligence

-We are witnessing the early stages of a profound technological shift—one that renders the traditional “app model” obsolete.
+We are witnessing the early stages of a profound technological shift—one that renders the traditional "app model" obsolete.
 Tech visionaries like Jony Ive and Sam Altman are reportedly working on a post-smartphone interface: a screenless, ambient AI device designed for seamless interaction.

 Their insight is clear: the current paradigm—fragmented, app-centric, and screen-bound—is no longer fit for purpose.
 Accomplishing even simple goals requires context-switching between siloed applications.
 Our devices serve us, but on their terms.